fgci-org/ansible-role-cuda/README.md

 Installs CUDA

-Tested with Tesla K80 and CentOS7
+Tested with Tesla K80, CentOS7, Cuda 7.5 and 8.0

 Optionally also installs cuda_init which initializes the GPUs during boot.